 The SRV Record Components

-In this example, the information in this record states that is a client is searching for a LDAP server in the itgeared.com
+In this example, the information in this record states that if a client is searching for a LDAP server in the itgeared.com

 SERVER1.itgeared.com, unless it already has this information stored in its DNS cache.